Surface Finishes on Printed Circuit Boards with Mike Carano, Chemist and Expert on Surface Finishes

 Now does that mean that the fabricator needs to work much closer with the supplier, but if the supplier is already doing this for them, the fabricator needs to take some responsibility.
 But again, I've been with a number of companies who have complete failure analysis labs also in their facility.
 So, they take it to a very high level, they're basically their own qualification facility to ensure that they understand where the issues are.
 They categorize every defect and those are the kinds of ones you want to work with.

 Absolutely, and I've worked for shops like that where they literally had PhDs in chemistry renting the lab.
-They were doing their own cross section and when suddenly, there's a spike in volume - if you're not on top of it and you don't have those people and all of a sudden - whoops production went up, but we're still checking our bass at the same rate we were before.
+They were doing their own cross-section and when suddenly, there's a spike in volume - if you're not on top of it and you don't have those people and all of a sudden - whoops production went up, but we're still checking our bass at the same rate we were before.
 And then like, oh what happened?
-Well there's all these things that need to be taken into consideration and adjust it accordingly.
-So, what other fabrication considerations are there that that maybe designers or engineers that are designing boards would want to consider as they decide what they're going to choose?
+Well, there are all these things that need to be taken into consideration and adjust it accordingly.
+So, what other fabrication considerations are there that maybe designers or engineers that are designing boards would want to consider as they decide what they're going to choose?

 And I've been teaching this advanced troubleshooting course with printed circuit board fabrication for years, and you'd be surprised at the number of designers that actually take that course, and they ask the craziest questions.
 Which tells me they haven't been outside of the board fabrication, outside of their design studio.
 Understand that you need to live with that a little bit I would put every designer at least in a circuit board fabricator for two weeks and have them build a board that they designed.